 Specialisms and upscaling

 By having more control over the hiring process, these businesses are able to ensure they’re bringing in only the best candidates for every job.
-As previously mentioned, agencies have to secure their profits so are unlikely to turn projects down.
-This can lead to situations of square pegs being pushed into round holes which frustrates agency clients and the staff whose specialities are wasted.

 In-house agencies can assemble tailored teams of developers, designers and marketers to the needs of each project.
 This can be made easier if companies are able to access a global talent pool where the chances of finding more niche specialities is exponentially increased.
 This increases the likelihood of finding the right people for any position and has enabled these companies to plan for future upscaling with a higher chance of success and at a lower expense.